georgy7/catframes/README.md

 1. Copy both `catframes.py` and `catframes.bat` to a folder (for instance, `C:\Program Files\MyScripts`).
 2. Add this folder to `PATH` environment variable.
 3. Install [FFmpeg](https://ffmpeg.org/download.html).
-4. Add the folder, where installed `ffmpeg.exe`, to the `PATH` environment variable.
+4. Add the folder, where `ffmpeg.exe` is installed, to the `PATH` environment variable.
 5. Install Pillow.

 You don't have to install fonts, because Windows already has Courier New.

 You may install Pillow, using `pip`.

-If you don't use `pip` for some reason, you can [download Pillow `*.whl` file](https://pypi.org/project/Pillow/#files), corresponding to your Python version, unpack it and put `PIL` in your Python interpreter directory.
+If you don't use `pip` for some reason, you may [download Pillow `*.whl` file](https://pypi.org/project/Pillow/#files), corresponding to your Python version, unpack it and put `PIL` in your Python interpreter directory.
 This usually works.
-Files with the `whl` extension are ordinary ZIP archives.
+Files with `whl` extension are ordinary ZIP archives.

 If everything is done, the following commands will work in any folder.

 ```
-ffmpeg --help
+ffmpeg -version

 catframes --help
 ```

-The command that runs tests:
+You may run unit tests with the following line:

 ```
 python3 -m unittest discover "C:\Program Files\MyScripts" -p catframes.py